ok-nick/opensource.contentauth.org/docs/manifest/signing-manifests.md

 Additionally, for convenience, CAI prerelease libraries also provide a subset of test certificates in each repository's `tests/fixtures` folder.
 The Node.js library even provides a [`CreateTestSigner()`](https://github.com/contentauth/c2pa-node/blob/main/docs/README.md#createtestsigner) convenience function to create a local signer instance using the test certificate.

 :::warning Warning
-These certificates are for use during development and testing only.
+The test certificates are for use during development and testing only.
 Do not use them in production!

+Also, do not access a private key and certificate directly from the file system in production because it's not secure.
+Instead use a hardware security module (HSM) and optionally a Key Management Service (KMS) to access them; for example as show in the [C2PA Python Example](https://github.com/contentauth/c2pa-python-example).
 :::

 Although not recommended due to complexity and difficulty, you can create your own certificates for development and testing.
 Follow the requirements in the C2PA Technical Specification [Credential Types](https://c2pa.org/specifications/specifications/1.4/specs/C2PA_Specification.html#_credential_types) and [Digital Signatures](https://c2pa.org/specifications/specifications/1.4/specs/C2PA_Specification.html#_digital_signatures) sections.